awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 "Resource": "arn:aws:rds-db:us-east-2:1234567890:dbuser:prx-ABCDEFGHIJKL01234/db_user"
 ```

+### Considerations for connecting to a proxy with Microsoft SQL Server<a name="rds-proxy-connecting-sqlserver"></a>

+For connecting to a proxy using IAM authentication, you don't use the password field\.
+Instead, you provide the appropriate token property for each type of database driver in the token field\.
+For example, use the `accessToken` property for JDBC, or the `sql_copt_ss_access_token` property for ODBC\.
+Or use the `AccessToken` property for the \.NET SqlClient driver\.
+You can't use IAM authentication with clients that don't support token properties\.

+Under some conditions, a proxy can't share a database connection and instead pins the connection from your client application to the proxy to a dedicated database connection\.
+For more information about these conditions, see [Avoiding pinning](rds-proxy-managing.md#rds-proxy-pinning)\.

 ### Considerations for connecting to a proxy with PostgreSQL<a name="rds-proxy-connecting-postgresql"></a>

- For PostgreSQL, when a client starts a connection to a PostgreSQL database, it sends a startup message that includes pairs of parameter name and value strings\.
+ For PostgreSQL, when a client starts a connection to a PostgreSQL database, it sends a startup message\.
+This message includes pairs of parameter name and value strings\.
 For details, see the `StartupMessage` in [PostgreSQL message formats](https://www.postgresql.org/docs/current/protocol-message-formats.html) in the PostgreSQL documentation\.

 When connecting through an RDS proxy, the startup message can include the following currently recognized parameters:
 +  `user`